Why Do So Many Seniors End Up in the Emergency Room?

 Plan Ahead for an Emergency Room Visit

 The best thing to do is to plan ahead.
+If the injury was caused by another party’s negligence or wrongdoing, then you should be ready for a personal injury lawsuit defense.
+It’s also a good idea to have a brief medical history of past procedures, surgeries, or prior hospitalizations written out along with the contact details for medical providers and insurance information.
 Keep a complete list of medications that you or your loved one is currently taking, as well as a list of any medications he or she is allergic to.
-It’s also a good idea to have a brief medical history of past procedures, surgeries, or prior hospitalizations written out along with the contact details for medical providers and insurance information.

 Senior-friendly Emergency Rooms